ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    can be used to prevent --- or at least mitigate --- these types of attacks.
    See {{upload-extensions}}.
 [OPEN ISSUE: No such extension has been implemented, so we're not yet sure if the current mechanism is sufficient.]
-1. Attacks may also come from the network.
-Thus, it is required that the aggregators and collector communicate with one another over mutually authenticated and confidential channels.

 ## Threat model